asamy/ksm/README.md

 ## Supported Kernels

 All x64 NT kernels starting from the Windows 7 NT kernel.
-It was mostly tested under Windows 8/8.1/10, but no reason not to support 7.
+It was mostly tested under Windows 7/8/8.1/10.

 ## Porting to other kernels (e.g. Linux or similar) guidelines